joshb/joshb.github.io/articles/stenciled_shadow_volumes_in_opengl/index.md

 Before doing any shadow volume rendering, we must make sure that we've already rendered every object that could be shadowed, with the depth buffer set accordingly, since the depth buffer will be used to determine what is shadowed.

-The <strong>render_cube_shadow</strong> will render a shadow volume for each surface of a cube, modifying the stencil buffer appropriately.
+The **render_cube_shadow** will render a shadow volume for each surface of a cube, modifying the stencil buffer appropriately.
 Here's how the function and its loop start out:

 ```c++
 ​    static void